Topic outline

 2. Solve and check Visual Balance Problems.
 I will represent my thinking with equations.

-3. Solve Balance Problems.
+3. Master Solve Me Mobile Hanger Problems.

-5. Solve Equations by Guess & Check [template] while using reasoning to iterate my guesses.
+4. Solve Equations by Guess & Check [template] while using reasoning to iterate my guesses.
 [Teacher will have to create exercises.]

-6. Do Equations and Solutions Exercises, Levels 1-4 [work-in-progress].
+5. Do Equations and Solutions Exercises, Levels 1-4 [work-in-progress].
 If this is too easy, I will create more challenging exercises for myself with this template.

-8. Draw an equation clock in which each hour number is represented by an equation for which that hour number is a solution.
+6. Draw an equation clock in which each hour number is represented by an equation for which that hour number is a solution.
 E.g. ten o'clock below

 So I can...